The Curate’s Egg

 In this sense Loach facilitates the performance.
 Where Bergman augments it with specific form without at all destroying the immediacy of the performance, while Chen dilutes the performance with clumsy clich, and Antonioni correlates the performance through using actors more like artist's models than agents of their own narrative destiny, Loach is one of cinema's great facilitators: often using a long lens so that the actors can act with each other as he avoids shot/counter shot and wide-angled lenses.
 As he says "I suppose I admired the Czech films of the time, which I much prefer to the French new wave, because they seemed to have an interest and a space for people."
 He increasingly looked for this facilitation, he says in the book My First Movie, wondering, "now technically how did they do that"?

 One offers the above distinctions to try and understand the limitations of Animal Kingdom, to say it would have been all the better facilitating the performances, but by occasionally trying to augment or correlate them, it comes close to diluting them, and this dilution needn't only come through the slow-motion camerawork.
 It can come through every aspect of the filmmaking that seems to undermine the truth of the character, the sense of character integrity, and this is where we can explore the difference between vagueness and ambiguity.
-Now a good example of ambiguity comes when the mother of this gang of brothers asks the oldest, Pope, whether he has been taking his medication and we have no idea what he was on and why he was on it, but the film in a line has given us an entire history of mental health problems that we could see in his behaviour but we would not have known had a medical history.
+Now a good example of ambiguity comes when the matriarch of this gang of brothers asks the oldest, Pope (Ben Mendelsohn), whether he has been taking his medication and we have no idea what he was on and why he was on it, but the film in a line has given us an entire history of mental health problems that we could see in his behaviour but we would not have known had a medical history.
 It is a prosaic line that in another film could have only been offered as an insult: could one imagine anyone in GoodFellas asking Joe Pesci the same question, or even Begbie in Trainspotting?
 It is a naturalist line, a casual comment that locates Pope as a humdrum human being and not an obviously filmic character, a typical cinematic villain.
 It is ambiguous because we don't know what he ought to be taking the pills for specifically, and we don't know when he stopped taking them if he presumably has.
-Equally ambiguous is the scene where Pope puts his nephew J's girlfriend to bed while J lies asleep on the couch.
+Equally ambiguous is the scene where Pope puts his nephew J's girlfriend to bed while J (James Frecheville) lies asleep on the couch.
 Pope has just been watching Barry Manilow sing a sentimental love song, but it seems to key into some sorrow of his own that we are not privy to, and leads to a moment where he stands over the girl's body as if ready to ravish her before the now awake J comes into the room.
 There is both ambiguity of feeling in relation to the song, and ambiguity of behaviour as J comes in before Pope does anything, so that we cannot know what he might have done.

 In each instance the script gives space for complexity of character through ambiguity of meaning.
 It is partly why we use the term naturalistic: people have reasons that we are not always privy to, and we must judge them on the partial information they provide through the actions and facial gestures they offer.
 However, vagueness often comes from the schematic, and the film's narrative convolutions in the last third of the film fall into this category, one thinks, rather than the naturalistic.

 In the film's conclusion J arrives back at the house he has been staying in after his mother's heroin overdose at the beginning of the film.
-He's been taken in by is grandmother who holds together the criminal fraternity of sons, and J's uncles, but after his girlfriend's heroin overdose and murder administered by Pope, and Pope's clear desire to see him dead, he looked like he was going to testify against the family.
+He's been taken in by the matriarch Janine who holds together the criminal fraternity of sons, and J's uncles, but after his girlfriend's heroin overdose and murder by Pope, and Pope's clear desire to see him dead, he looked like he was going to testify against the family.
 Instead he compromises and takes some responsibility for his girlfriend's death, it seems, but at the end of the film gets revenge when he kills Pope.
-Moments afterwards J goes into the kitchen and hugs his grandmother, a woman we know, though he doesn't, who earlier wanted him dead when it looked like J was going to turn against the family.
+Moments afterwards J goes into the kitchen and hugs Janine, a woman we know, though he doesn't, who earlier wanted him dead when it looked like J was going to turn against the family.
 Where does she stand now?
 A scene when the brothers were in prison made it clear her sympathies were much more with Pope's younger brother than Pope, but would she really side with J. over her son, and is this question vague in our mind or ambiguously presented to us?
 If an earlier scene had made it a little clearer that she had no great love for Pope but only for the other surviving brother, then the hug would have been clear rather than vague, but it seems to contain more residual meaning than the film knows quite what to do with.
 It is a problem where character ambiguity is in danger of giving way to narrative vagueness.
 When there is the comment about Pope's medication, or when we wonder about Pope's feelings as he watches the television, there is no narrative vagueness accompanying the character ambiguity.
 In the scene of the mother's hug there is narrative vagueness surrounding the gesture, and this is where the schematic damages the naturalistic, leaving the actor stranded in narrative exigencies.

 One can see here how the script dilutes the acting, makes the plausibility of the behaviour forcibly contained by the demands of the plot.
 Now in the moment at the end where the grandmother (Jacki Weaver) hugs J, it has the potential to be a great piece of acting, and there is nothing at all in the performance that undermines it.
 Weaver doesn't act the scene so her character's motives are at all apparent which would force her into overacting.
 She instead hugs J as she always does, as she often hugs other people in the film: she is well established as a character who offers affection with ease.